Germanunkol/PunchUI/README.md

 PunchUI
 =======

-A simple User Interface library for the Löve2D engine.
+A simple User Interface library for the [Löve2D](http://love2d.org/) engine.
 No mouse - just keyboard controlled.

 Features:
 ---------
   - no mouse needed
-  - resizes panels to content automatically
+  - resizes content to panel size automatically
-  - simple input box, including password functionality.
+  - multiline input box, including password functionality.
   - add actions which are assigned to keys (keys are displayed next to action name)
   - (todo!) tooltip if you press shift + function key
   - message boxes, with header, text and multiple possible answers